 Lenders also use your debt-to-income ratio to assess risk.

-In this article we’re going to explain what a debt-to-income ratio is, how to calculate it, and what is the maximum ratio you can have for a mortgage.
+This article takes an in-depth look at debt-to-income ratios, what it is, how to calculate it, and the maximum ratio you can have for a mortgage.

 RATE SEARCH: Get Approved for a Mortgage

 What is a Debt-To-Income Ratio?

 Your debt-to-income ratio is the amount of your income that goes towards your monthly debt obligations.